sebkm/sensor_fusion/README.md

 Then, click on the button "data.csv" and select the csv file you want to read.
 Each csv file produced by the erlang application starts with the name of the measure.
-Here is the correspondance between the view selection and the measure names:
+Here is the correspondence between the view selection and the measure names:

 | view name      | measure name   |
 | :---:          | :---:          |